Planning a trip to the Polar Express in Palestine, Texas? Here is everything you need to know about the popular Christmas train ride.

 20 Cheerful Things to do in Houston for Christmas

-The Polar Express Train Ride in Texas is an exciting holiday event based on Chris Van Allsburg’s book “The Polar Express.”
+The Polar Express Train Ride in Texas is an exciting holiday event based on Chris Van Allsburg’s book “The Polar Express.” as well as the famous movie.

 This train ride features an interactive experience with Santa Claus, Christmas carols, hot cocoa and cookies!